yuhaodu/TwitterMeme/README.md

 Given a dataset of images shared on social media, we develop a two-step pipeline to identify IWT memes. <br />

-Step 1 is  to use  the  Optical Character Recognition (OCR) engine Tesseract [1] to filter out all images that do not contain text.<br />
+- Step 1 is  to use  the  Optical Character Recognition (OCR) engine Tesseract [1] to filter out all images that do not contain text.<br />
-<li>Step 2 is to use a supervised classifier to distinguish, amongst the remaining images, those that are IWT memes from those that are not.<br />
+- Step 2 is to use a supervised classifier to distinguish, amongst the remaining images, those that are IWT memes from those that are not.<br />

 The  overall  structure  of  our  multimodal  neural network is shown as below .
 First, input images are fed into pretrained neural networks to extract visual feature and textual features.
 We then concatenate these two feature vectors into a single mutlimodal feature representation and use a final neural network to perform classification.